-Prevent Foreign Animal Diseases (FADs) from entering Hawaii
+Goal 1: Safeguard against the entry of Foreign Animal Diseases (FADs)

-Strengthen measures in place to prevent the introduction of FADs into Hawaii.
+Objective: Strengthen measures in place to mitigate and detect the occurrence of

+FADs in Hawaii.

-- 1. Apply for USDA Animal Health Surveillance grants to fund activities for CY 2014. - 2.
-In CY 2014 continue to provide enforcement activities to assist USDA in ensuring garbage feeding swine operations statewide are compliant with laws and rules that are in place to prevent the introduction of FADs. - 3.
+1. Apply for USDA Animal Health Surveillance grants to fund activities for CY 2016.

+- 2. In CY 2016 continue to provide enforcement activities to assist USDA in ensuring garbage feeding swine operations statewide are compliant with laws and rules that are in place to prevent the introduction of FADs. - 3.
 Continue to obtain poultry and other birds to collect samples for avian influenza virus testing. - 4.
-Continue to conduct surveillance testing and investigate diseases events in livestock and poultry to rule out FADs.
+Diligently investigate disease states in animals to rule-out foreign animal diseases.

-Update plans to control and contain bovine tuberculosis (BTB) on Molokai.
+Goal 2: Update plans to control and contain bovine tuberculosis (BTB) on Molokai.

-Contain bovine tuberculosis in feral swine to the East End of Molokai.
+Objective: Contain bovine tuberculosis in feral swine to the East End of Molokai.

-- Seek additional USDA cooperative agreement funding in 2014 and 2015 to continue surveillance, control and eradication activities on the East End of Molokai where bovine tuberculosis remains endemic in the feral swine population threatening spill over into cattle herds in that area. - 2.
+- Seek additional USDA cooperative agreement funding in 2015 and 2016 to continue surveillance, control and eradication activities on the East End of Molokai where bovine tuberculosis remains endemic in the feral swine population threatening spill over into cattle herds in that area. - 2.
 Continue annual testing of all cattle and goat herds on the East End of Molokai. - 3.
-Continue the enforcement of Quarantine Order 87-A which prohibits the movement of feral swine and axis deer west of Kamalo, Molokai to prevent the spread of bovine tuberculosis from the East End of Molokai to other areas of Molokai and the State.

-4. Participate with USDA, Veterinary Services and Wildlife Services in conducting studies to determine the efficacy and feasibility of vaccinating feral swine with an oral bovine tuberculosis vaccine.
+Continue the enforcement of Quarantine Order 87-A which prohibits the movement of feral swine and axis deer west of Kamalo, Molokai to prevent the spread of bovine tuberculosis from the East End of Molokai to other areas of Molokai and the State. - 4.
+Participate with USDA, Veterinary Services and Wildlife Services in conducting studies to determine the efficacy and feasibility of vaccinating feral swine with an oral bovine tuberculosis vaccine.

-Update the Lists of diseases and biological agents reportable to the Division
+Goal 3: Update the Lists of diseases and biological agents reportable to the Division

-Ensure that notifiable diseases diagnosed in Hawaii are reported promptly to the Division and add aquaculture relevant disease to the reportable lists.
+Objective: Ensure that notifiable diseases diagnosed in Hawaii are reported promptly to the Division and add aquaculture relevant disease to the reportable lists.